mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 **NOTE:** Guru99 provides a password to access the database but only for a limited period of time.
 Therefore test cases that include or rely on database products manipulation are expected to fail after the provided password expires.

 **Test cases to automate:**
- - Manual test cases authored by me
+ - Manual test cases authored by me.
  - Test cases, provided by Guru99 as part of their timeboxed live project demo.
-Tests, related to database changes will be excluded
+Tests, related to database changes will be excluded.